Hi! I'm Caitlin.

 I'm the designer behind Decker.
 Thanks for being here.

 Decker came out of a desire to be both creative and thoughtful.
 My first career in public health took me all over the world, and I was able to see both the light and the dark of so many places.
-After witnessing the harsh impact of much of the garment industry abroad, I decided that I wanted to be part of the light, and an example of how to make beautiful things without harming people or the environment.
-I started Decker in my mid late 30's and I can't wait to see where it will go from here.
+After witnessing the harsh impact of much of the garment industry abroad, I decided that I wanted to make beautiful things without harming people or the environment.

 I love noodles, finger painting and sweater weather.
 My favorite movie is Don't Tell Mom the Babysitter's Dead.
-I live in Los Angeles with my perfect dog, Janet, and also my human family.
+I live in Los Angeles with Janet, my dog, and also my family.

 Our Sizing Philosophy

 Sizing in fashion is, at its best, not dependable, and at its worst, damaging, hurtful, and unhelpful.

 This is why I made each item adjustable and designed to wear with as much wiggle room as you like, and we do hope you wiggle.
 Our goal is for you to be comfortable in your clothes as they adapt and change with you, and never go out of style.

 I hope these feel like sneaky PJs to you.
 Put together enough for the outside world, but comfortable enough to take an emergency nap in.